dwightjack/grunt-email-boilerplate/README.md

 ###Tasks Customization

+See `grunt.js` source for more options and customizations.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].